jeffmakuto/data_engineering/submission_university_integration/onepager.md

 - Access to SIS and HR system credentials for CDC or API integration
 - Small pilot budget for 3 months (2–3 engineers + steward)

-Contact / next steps
-- I'll produce the ER diagram, SQL DDLs and a short PoC plan with connector examples on request.